What parents need to know about the importance of reading to childrenThis post may contain compensated links. Read my disclaimer here

 Take books everywhere

 For both ourselves and our children, increasing the amount of time available to read is a simple step to have everyone in the family reading more.
 Try to cultivate an attitude that books can be read almost anywhere.
 Whether it is waiting for a bus, sitting on a train, in a café, the Dr or dentist waiting room or during quiet moments when visiting friends or family.
+Taking toys and books whether you are going to the local shop or traveling further afield is a great habit to get into from an early age.
 Always remind your child to take a book with them, and don’t worry about getting it out.

 Let it be one of the first suggestions when children become bored and need something to do.
 In between bouts of reading also don’t be afraid to let your children get bored!
 Being bored and occupying themselves with daydreaming, perhaps about a book they have been reading, can be hugely beneficial and can spark creativity and new ideas.